pivlab/pivlab-website/_posts/2025-06-23-Google-ADK-Hackathon.md

 %}

 From the outset, we were captivated by the promise of autonomous AI agents collaborating to tackle complex, multidisciplinary tasks.
-The Agent Development Kit Hackathon with Google Cloud challenged participants to “build autonomous multi-agent AI systems” capable of content creation, among other applications.
+The Agent Development Kit Hackathon with Google Cloud challenged participants to "build autonomous multi-agent AI systems" capable of content creation, among other applications.

 {%
     include figure.html